nhsuk/cookie-consent/README.md

 This method gets the status of whether the user has positively interacted with the banner.
 It is primarily used to hide the banner once consent has been given.

+- `getConfirmation()`

+This method is used to turn the green confirmation banner on and off when a user changes their settings

 - `setPreferences(value)`
 - `setStatistics(value)`